HaolinTang/CMSC516-Advanced-Natural-Language-Processing/README.md

 Lavanya Thollamadugu and Haolin Tang Group Project at Virginia Commonwealth University.

 ## Overview
 In this project, we will build a Logistics Regression (LR) and a Long Short-Term Memory (LSTM) for sentiment analysis on movie reviews.
 First, we will download the IMDB movie reviews and conduct the data preprocessing.
 Second, a LR model and a LSTM will be trained and tested.
 In addition, the performance of these two models will be compared.
 Third, we will apply the Twitter API to collect some tweets mentioning a specific movie and then feed them to the LR and LSTM models.
 Last, we will investigate the sentiment analysis results on the tweets.

+## Data
+The IMDB movie reveiws dataset (See [IMDB dataset](https://www.kaggle.com/code/lakshmi25npathi/sentiment-analysis-of-imdb-movie-reviews/data)) consists of 50,000 movie reviews.
+25,000 reviews are positive and 25,000 reviews are negative.
+This dataset is split into 80% training and 20% testing.
+The tweets mentioning a specific movie are collected using the Twitter API Framework (See [twitter_api_framework.ipynb](https://github.com/HaolinTang/CMSC516-Advanced-Natural-Language-Processing/blob/main/twitter_api_framework.ipynb)) for validation.

+For data preprocessing, we remove HTLM tags, special characters and stopwords using NLTK library.
+We also convert the texts to lower case and conduct stemming.

 ## Installation & Usage
 We recommend to run the code in Google Colab while we provide two options to run our codes.